Weak limits for exploratory plots in the analysis of extremes: Limit results for the ME Plots

 where $U(t) $ is a Gaussian process on $ [0,b]$ with covariance function

 with

-Although these properties are stated for the empirical ME function it can be shown using the arguments at the end of the proof of Theorem \ref{thm:weaklimit:MEplot} that the ME plots also exhibit the same features when the distribution $ F$ is known.
+Although these properties are stated for the empirical ME function, using Lemma~\ref{lemfnconvtosetconv}, it can be shown that the ME plots also exhibit the same features when the distribution $ F$ is known.